Photographed by Tony Pena and Ido Liron, October 12, 2015

-Here we are posting low resolution spectra, beginning 01-24-14UT, of Type 1a supernova SN2014J in M82.
+Here we are posting some of our low resolution spectra, beginning 01-24-14UT, of Type 1a supernova SN2014J in M82.
 Data from Alex Chassy, Jackelin Amorin, Ali Emami, Dmitry Ryashchentsev, and Dean Drumheller show changes in SN2014J expansion rate, measured from the Si II (Silicon) line. (rest wavelength 6355A)